Ellpeck/MLEM/Docs/index.md

 # Packages
 - **MLEM** is the base package, which provides extension methods and additional features for MonoGame
-- **MLEM.Ui** features a mouse, keyboard, gamepad and touch ready Ui system that features automatic anchoring, sizing and several ready-to-use element types.
+- **MLEM.Ui** features a mouse, keyboard, gamepad and touch ready Ui system that features automatic anchoring, sizing and several ready-to-use element types
 - **MLEM.Extended** ties in with MonoGame.Extended and other MonoGame libraries
 - **MLEM.Data** provides simple data and network handling
 - **MLEM.Startup** combines MLEM with some other useful libraries into a quick Game startup class